indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

     }
 ```

+**What's happening here:** This function calls our existing `get_forecast` function (notice the `await` since it's async), then applies scoring rules to determine how suitable the weather is for outdoor activities.
+The `max(0, min(100, score))` is a clever way to ensure the score stays between 0 and 100—it can't go negative or above 100 no matter how many deductions we make.

 **Scoring factors:**
 - Temperature (freezing: -40, extreme heat: -35, cold: -20)
 - Precipitation (storms: -50, rain: -30, snow: -25)